icons8/megacreator-docs/docs/index.md

 ---
 ## Starting

-When you open Mega Creator, closer to the top you will see the area that will hold any images you create.
-Here you can start a new project or scroll down to view all of our templates which you can use as a base for your project.
-These templates range from our stock photos and illustrations to Pinterest posts and TikTok thumbnails.
+When you open Mega Creator, at the top you will see the **My designs** section, which will hold any collages you create.
+Here you can start a new project right away or scroll down to view all of our templates which you can use as a base for your project.
+These templates range from stock photos and illustrations to Pinterest posts and TikTok thumbnails.

 <p align="center">
   <img width="900" src="/public/templates.png">